 Gregory Stevens

 Director Stevens was appointed as the sixth Executive Director of the Texas Commission on Law Enforcement (TCOLE) on July 8, 2024.
-He has over 35 years of law enforcement experience, including more than eight years as a Texas Chief of Police.
-Most recently, Director Stevens served as the Police Chief in Rockport, Texas from June 2019 until his appointment with TCOLE.
-He spent the majority of his career with the Lubbock, Texas Police Department from 1992 until he retired as the Lubbock Police Chief in 2019.
+He has over 37 years of law enforcement experience, including more than ten years as a Texas Police Chief.
+Prior to his appointment with TCOLE, Director Stevens served as the Chief of Police in Rockport, Texas for nearly five years.
+He spent the majority of his career, almost 27 years, with the Lubbock, Texas Police Department where he started the Lubbock Police Academy in October 1992 and was appointed as the Lubbock Chief of Police in August 2019.
 Director Stevens is also a retired Naval Intelligence Officer having served a nearly 25-year active and reserve military career.
+He was born and raised in Amarillo, Texas.

 Later in his career with the LPD, Director Stevens promoted into administrative positions and developed experience in myriad law enforcement support services, including training, records, evidence management, information technology, detention, and crime analysis.
 In 2010, Director Stevens served temporarily as the LPD Police Academy Commander and TCOLE Training Coordinator.
 He spent several years in command of the department’s Internal Affairs unit, conducting or supervising investigations into officer misconduct and integrity violations.
 For over four years, Director Stevens was the designated Public Information Officer and primary media spokesperson for the LPD.